cjsauer/genetic-sandbox/docs.md

 <a name="App+random"></a>

 ### app.random
-An seeded instance of the random-js Mersenne Twister engine for generating random numbers
+A seeded instance of the random-js Mersenne Twister engine for generating random numbers

 **Kind**: instance property of <code>[App](#App)</code>